AllenDowney/ThinkStats2/project1/report1.md

 The distribution is skewed right, since the median is less than the mean.
 This is also consistent with what I expected of this data.
 Very young people are probably not going to have the freedom or wish to take drugs in a way not directed by their doctor, but people in their 30s upwards are probably more likely to be prescribed or have access to OxyContin, and they may choose to take it in a way other than prescribed.

 ###### Time Since Last Trying OxyContin Non-medically
-The 'OXYCREC' variable represents the time since respondents reported last using OxyContin nonmedically.
-This variable includes both people who have used OxyContin nonmedically ever in their lives as well as people who have never used it.
+The 'OXYCREC' variable represents the time since respondents reported last using OxyContin non-medically.
+This variable includes both people who have used OxyContin non-medically ever in their lives as well as people who have never used it.
 The PMF of this variable is shown below.

 ![PMF of OXCYCREC with "never used" answers](figures/oxycrec_w_nevers.png)